gh-viewer/book/sharing-ui-components.md

 }
 ```

-Finally, let's edit the `index.android.js` and `index.ios.js` files to have the following contents:
+Finally, let's edit the `index.js` file to have the following contents:

 ```js
 import { AppRegistry } from 'react-native'